 We all get sick from time to time, and this includes our pets.
-Even tiny little mice can get sick too, although it can be harder to tell.
+Even tiny little mice can get sick, too, although it can be harder to tell.
 Illness can include anything from very minor allergies to full-blown cancer.

 Mice are mostly nocturnal creatures that are highly active—females in particular— and will often disguise their ailments so predators don't see them as weak or easy to pick off.

 Mice are very much like humans, so many of the illnesses we suffer from can also affect mice.
 If you have the flu, salmonella poisoning, unexplained vomiting, norovirus, or any other contagious illnesses, then wash your hands thoroughly, avoid sneezing around the cage, or even better remove the cage from your room and have a family member or friend come round to care for your animals.